Most Family Trust updates to exclude foreigners do not work.

-There is a noticeable increase in Revenue Office rejections of family trust attempts to exclude foreign persons.
-Many brand-new family trust deeds fail to remove foreigners: well, at least the satisfaction of the State Revenue Office.
+From the 4,600 financial planners, lawyers and accountants that build legal documents on our website throughout Australia, we are seeing a noticeable increase in State Revenue Office rejections of family trust attempts to exclude foreign persons.
+Many brand-new family trust deeds fail to remove foreigners to the satisfaction of the State Revenue Office.

 Also, it is now a mistake to think a sign-off by the Revenue Office is permanent.
-A past sign-off does not mean that in years to come the Revenue Office will continue to see the foreign variation as valid.
+Past sign-off does not mean that, in years to come, the Revenue Office will continue to consider the foreign variation valid.

 When updating a Family Trust to exclude beneficiaries, this is what to look out for.